sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst.txt

     World world2 = new World(300,400); // creates a 300x400 world

 .. note ::
-   The turtle word does not use the cartesian coordinate system.
-The top left corner is (0,0), x increases to the right, and y increases towards the bottom of the page.
+   The turtle world does not use the cartesian coordinate system.
+   The origin (0,0) is in the **top left corner**, x increases to the right, and y increases as you go **down** the screen rather than up.
+   This weird coordinate system is due to historical reasons.
+When physical devices were first built, they would scan from left to right and then top to bottom.

 .. figure:: Figures/coords.png
     :width: 200px